Mattlister/Accordion/my-accordion-app/README.md

 ## My Accordion app

-My Accordion app has been created as part of a job application for Unshackled Commerce Technology \
+My Accordion app has been created as part of a job application for Unshackled Commerce Technology.

 ## How to run the the project\

 To run the project, you need to run ng serve from within a terminal which will run .
-On the loaded page, you will see my running accordion application. \
+On the loaded page, you will see my running accordion application.

 ## Accordion